etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/getting-started.md

 During the accounting cycle there are other reports which can also be printed:

 - the [General Ledger Report](/products/etendo-classic/user-guide/financial-management/accounting/analysis-tools/#general-ledger-report) list all the debits entries and all the credits entries of every T-Account within a given period of time
-- the [Journal Entries Report](/products/etendo-classic/user-guide/financial-management/accounting/analysis-tools/#journal-entries-report) lists in a chronological order every journal entry posted in the ledger
+- the [Journal Entries Report](/products/etendo-classic/user-guide/financial-management/accounting/analysis-tools/#journal-entries-report) lists in a chronological order every journal entry posted in the ledger.

 #### The closing of the fiscal year